guardian/dotcom-rendering/dotcom-rendering/src/web/browser/debug/README.md

 # Debug bookmarklet

+> Your chance to to see the website through DCRs eyes!

 The DCR debug bookmarklet is a script designed to be executed from a bookmarklet which will annotate a DCR page with debug information.

 Add the follow script string as the 'url' to your bookmark: